-The Global Programme on Preventing and Countering Terrorism (2022-2027) of the United Nations Office on Drugs and Crime (UNODC) supports Member States to prevent and counter terrorism through inclusive strategies, policies, and legal means, with a focus on the safety and protection of people.
+The Terrorism Prevention Branch (TPB) of the United Nations Office on Drugs and Crime (UNODC) supports Member States to prevent and counter terrorism through inclusive strategies, policies, and legal means, with a focus on the safety and protection of people.

-In support of the UN Secretary General’s Common Agenda, the Programme promotes a strengthened social contract between Governments and their people anchored in human rights, and supporting core principles such as solidarity, accountability and equality.
+In furtherance of the UN Secretary General’s "Our Common Agenda", TPB promotes a strengthened social contract between Governments and their people anchored in human rights, and supporting core principles such as solidarity, accountability and equality.

 UNODC delivers tailor-made technical assistance through mentoring and training activities built in close consultation with the recipient country and other partner entities.
 The Terrorism Prevention Branch works with criminal justice officials involved in the investigation, prosecution and adjudication of terrorism cases to strengthen their capacity to implement counter-terrorism legislation.